David Andrews (ice hockey): Accolades

 Andrews was inducted into the British Columbia Hockey Hall of Fame in 2005, and the Nova Scotia Sport Hall of Fame in 2006.

 In 2010, Andrews was a recipient of the prestigious Lester Patrick Trophy for contributions to hockey in the United States.
 In 2020, following his 26-year tenure as league president, the AHL awarded him the 2020 Thomas Ebright Memorial Award for outstanding career contributions to the league.

-Andrews currently serves on the executive committee of the Hockey Canada Foundation, as vice-chair of the board of governors of King's-Edgehill School in Nova Scotia, and as chairman of the selection committee for the Order of Hockey in Canada.
+Andrews is a former chair of the Hockey Canada Foundation, former chair of the Board of Governors of King's-Edgehill School, and former chair of the selection committee for the Order of Hockey in Canada.
 He is also a former adjunct professor of sport management at Springfield College.

-In 2021, Andrews was inducted into the AHL Hall of Fame.
+In 2021, Andrews was elected to the AHL Hall of Fame.